Alfred Deakin: Defence and external affairs

 In December 1907, he introduced the first bill to establish compulsory military service, which was also strongly supported by Labor's Watson and Billy Hughes.
 He had long opposed the naval agreements to fund Royal Navy protection of Australia although Barton had agreed in 1902 that the Commonwealth would take over such funding from the colonies.
 In 1906 he announced that Australia would purchase destroyers, and in 1907 travelled to an Imperial Conference in London to discuss the issue, without success.
 In 1908 he invited Theodore Roosevelt's Great White Fleet to visit Australia, in a symbolic act of independence from Britain.
 The Surplus Revenue Act of 1908 provided £250,000 for naval expenditure, although these funds were first applied by the Andrew Fisher Labor government, creating the first independent navy in the British empire.

 Fusion

 In 1908, Deakin was again forced from office by Labor.
 He then formed a coalition, the "Fusion", with Joseph Cook and the Anti-Socialist Party, and returned to power in May 1909 at the head of Australia's first majority government.
 The Fusion was seen by many as a betrayal of Deakin's liberal principles, and he was called a "Judas" by Sir William Lyne.

+Comparing his party with that of George Reid's, Deakin described his as being the more progressive of the two, declaring during a policy speech in 1906 that “While the Liberal Party stands for all classes of the community, the anti-Liberal Party stands for the privileged classes in defence of vested interests.”
+Deakin also argued that George Reid's anti-socialism meant, as he put it, “the sacrifice of protection and progressive legislation.”
+Nevertheless, in May 1908, the Sydney Morning Herald had advocated for Deakin and Joseph Cook to compose their differences.
+Although Deakin regarded Cook and his men as reactionary, and in January 1909 had expressed his belief to Littleton Groom that (as noted by one historian) "Australia needed a government that was always liberal", he nevertheless agreed to a ‘fusion’ of forces composed of the anti-socialist protectionist conservatives led by John Forrest, his own liberal protectionists and the direct opposition that was led by Joseph Cook.
+According to one historian, Deakin made more concessions than the other groups when the "Fusion" was agreed to:

+Evey group had made concessions, but Deakin seemed to have given away most.
+He had thrown in the towel over New Protection.
+He had abandoned the graduated land tax and had thrown away the whole of the welfare programme which had made his party indistinguishable in social policy from the Labor Party.